FAQ

 About GLP-1 Medications

-Both contain semaglutide but are FDA-approved for different purposes.
-Ozempic is approved for type 2 diabetes management (max dose 2 mg/week), while Wegovy is approved specifically for chronic weight management (max dose 2.4 mg/week).
-Your doctor will prescribe the appropriate one based on your medical needs.
+Both are the same drug (semaglutide) sold under different names.
+Ozempic is approved for type 2 diabetes (max dose 2 mg/week).
+Wegovy is approved specifically for weight loss (max dose 2.4 mg/week, with a newer 7.2 mg option).
+Your doctor will prescribe whichever one matches your situation, and your insurance will usually only cover the one that fits your diagnosis.

 02